 Solution caves originate when groundwater dissolves the calcium carbonate in limestone and the calcium magnesium carbonate in dolomite rock to create subterranean tunnels, chambers, and galleries.
 Later redeposition of dissolved carbonate minerals created such decorative cave formations as drapery-like flowstones, icicle-shaped stalactites, spire-like stalagmites, columns connecting floors with ceilings, and twisted growths called helicitites.

 Mammoth Cave in Kentucky’s Mammoth Cave National Park is the world’s largest limestone cave and contains more than 300 miles of explored passageways.
-Wind Cave in South Dakota’s Wind Cave National Park, the world’s eighth largest limestone cave, is known for its glittering “boxwork” calcite crystals.
+Wind Cave in South Dakota’s Wind Cave National Park, the world’s eighth-largest limestone cave, is known for its glittering “boxwork” calcite crystals.
 At Carlsbad Caverns in New Mexico’s Carlsbad Caverns National Park, the world’s largest underground galleries are adorned with an unusual diversity of cave formations.

 Another geologic attraction in the parks and monuments are glaciers and glaciated landscapes.
 At Minnesota’s Voyageur National Park, the scouring of continental glaciers has uncovered 2.1-billion-year-old Precambrian rocks—North America’s oldest exposed rocks.
 The topography of Michigan’s Isle Royal National Park, an island in Lake Superior, consists of long parallel ridges, lakes, and bogs that Pleistocene continental glaciers carved from granite bedrock.
-And at Acadia National Park, located largely on Maine’s Mount Desert Island, continental glaciers have left behind rounded granite hills that border a rockbound coast.
+At Acadia National Park, located largely on Maine’s Mount Desert Island, continental glaciers have left behind rounded granite hills that border a rockbound coast.

 At Washington’s North Cascades National Park, more than 300 valley, alpine, and cirque glaciers represent the largest concentration of active glaciers in the lower 48 states.
 The park’s ranges of high, jagged peaks are characterized by deep glacial troughs, glacially dissected uplands, and numerous roche moutonnée features.

-Mountain building and faulting created California’s Death Valley National Park’s dramatic, barren landscape of playas, sprawling alluvial fans, young volcanic craters, sand dunes, and narrow canyons.
+Mountain building and faulting created California’s Death Valley National Park’s dramatic, barren landscape of playas, sprawling alluvial fans, young volcanic craters, sand dunes and narrow canyons.
 The floor of Death Valley, elevation 282 feet below sea level, is North America’s lowest point—yet 11,000-foot-high summits within the park are only 12 miles distant.

 With six major geologic faults, Death Valley is a rift valley that formed when long blocks of crust slowly subsided between parallel fault systems.
 Fault displacement of more than 10,000 vertical feet accounts for the park’s wildly varying elevations.
 Surface traces of faults and their associated steep escarpments are clearly visible at several points within the park.

 At Wyoming’s Grand Teton National Park, extremely old rocks are exposed on some of the continent’s youngest mountains.
-Just 10 million years old, the Grand Tetons are much younger than the main chain of the Rocky Mountains and continue to uplift along the active, 40-mile-long Teton Fault.
+Just 10 million years old, the Grand Tetons are much younger than the main chain of the Rocky Mountains.
+They continue to uplift along the active, 40-mile-long Teton Fault.
 This fault displaces about one foot every 300 years, meaning that the valley floor is still sinking while the Tetons continue to rise.

 With a few dramatic exceptions of ongoing volcanism, glacial movement, and rapid erosion, along with the occasional collapse of spires and arches, the parks’ geologic features have changed relatively little since the first parks were established in the late 19th century.
 Since then, however, the understanding of geology and geologic processes has advanced considerably.